 - 8 ounces seitan (like this)

 - 1/2 cup Easy Slow Cooker Vegetable Broth

-- 1 tablespoon masaman curry paste (you can buy vegan yellow curry paste at Whole Foods and elsewhere or make your own Masaman paste)
+- 1 tablespoon masaman curry paste (you can buy vegan yellow curry paste at Whole Foods, or buy online or make your own Masaman paste)

 - 3/4 teaspoons salt

 - 1 cup potato, cubed

 - 1/4 cup cashews for garnish

 Pour a bit of oil in the bottom of a 4-quart slow cooker.
 Place seitan and vegetable broth in the bottom of the crock.
 Mix coconut milk and curry paste in a bowl.
 Mix in salt and sugar.
 Place chopped onion and potato in crock.
 Wrap remaining spices in cheesecloth, if desired, and place in crock.
 You can also just put these in and fish them out later, but I find the cheesecloth satchel to be simpler.